AaE: An Introduction

 Please note there will be pre-course reading and videos to watch prior to attending this course.
 We expect this to take about half a day.

+This course has been accredited by the Academy of Medical Educators (AoME).
 If you are intending to apply for membership of the Academy of Medical Educators, you will need to attend both this course and the two-day AaE: teaching and training in the workplace course and to complete both homework assignments.
 Both courses should be completed within 30 months.
-For further information on the Academy accreditation please visit the AaE website
+For further information on the Academy accreditation please visit the AaE website.

 The Studio